openvinotoolkit/training_extensions/docs/source/explanation/algorithms/classification/hierarhical_classification.rst

 Dataset Format
 **************

-For hierarchical image classificaiton we created our custom dataset format that is supported by `Datumaro <https://github.com/openvinotoolkit/datumaro>`_.
+For hierarchical image classification, we created our custom dataset format that is supported by `Datumaro <https://github.com/openvinotoolkit/datumaro>`_.
 An example of the annotations format and dataset structure can be found in our `sample <https://github.com/openvinotoolkit/training_extensions/tree/feature/otx/data/datumaro/datumaro_h-label>`_.

 Besides that we support the following custom dataset format: